Can We Really Learn One Representation to Optimize All Rewards?: Preliminary

 \textbf{Least-squares importance fitting.} The goal of probability measure ratio estimation is to predict the ratio $p(\ph{x}) / q(\ph{x})$ between two probability measures $p \in \Delta(\ph{\gX})$ and $q \in \Delta(\ph{\gX})$ over some space $\ph{\gX}$.
-The most widely adopted approach casts this problem as classification~\citep{qin1998inferences, cheng2004semiparametric} (equivalently, contrastive learning~\citep{gutmann2010noise, oord2018representation, poole2019variational}) and uses the Bayes-optimal classifier to estimate the measure ratio.
-However, least-squares importance fitting (LSIF)~\citep{kanamori2009least, kanamori2008efficient} views the problem through a different lens and casts the measure ratio estimation as regression.\footnote{The same loss recurs under different names in the literature~\citep{nachum2019dualdice, kato2025riesz}.} Specifically, LSIF fits a function $g: \gX \to \R$ to the target measure ratio $p(\ph{x}) / q(\ph{x})$ using samples from both measures. where the constant is independent of the learned ratio $g(\ph{x})$.
-Compared with the more popular log-loss, this LSIF loss remains well defined when $g(\ph{x})$ is negative.
+The most widely adopted approach casts this problem as classification~\citep{qin1998inferences, cheng2004semiparametric, gutmann2010noise}.
+However, least-squares importance fitting (LSIF)~\citep{kanamori2009least, kanamori2008efficient} casts the measure ratio estimation as regression.\footnote{The same loss recurs under different names in the literature~\citep{nachum2019dualdice, kato2025riesz}.} Specifically, LSIF fits a function $g: \gX \to \R$ to the target measure ratio $p(\ph{x}) / q(\ph{x})$ using samples.

+where the constant is independent of the learned ratio $g(\ph{x})$.
+Compared with the more popular classification loss, this LSIF loss remains well defined when $g(\ph{x})$ is negative.
 We call $q(\ph{x})$ the \emph{anchor} measure and call $p(\ph{x})$ the \emph{target} measure.
-In Sec.~\ref{subsec:fb-repr-obj}, we will derive the FB representation objective using the LSIF loss function with a special parameterization of the ratio function.
+In Sec.~\ref{subsec:fb-repr-obj}, we will reinterpret the FB representation objective using the LSIF loss function with a special parameterization of the ratio function.